SEO for SaaS Companies: How to Start Getting Results

 - Low Page Speed and Poor UX

 Google already uses several user engagement signals, including page loading speed, to determine where a page should rank in search results.
-Based on a recent official announcement about Core Web Vitals that will become part of Google’s ranking algorithm from 2021, there is no doubt that fast speed and flawless UX are a must for SEO.
+Based on an official announcement about Core Web Vitals that have become part of Google’s ranking algorithm since 2021, there is no doubt that fast speed and flawless UX are a must for SEO.

 - Structured data